SkyReels-Text: Fine-Grained Font-Controllable Text Editing for Poster Design: Experiments

 \subsection{Ablation Studies}

-We use SkyReels-Text benchmark to validate the effectiveness of each module for our method.
-We analyze the impact of our proposed modules, including the font style reference and text-region weighted loss.
+We conduct ablations on the SkyReels-Text benchmark to evaluate our key components: the font style reference and the text-region weighted loss.

 \textbf{Font Style Reference.} As shown in Table~\ref{tab:ablation_fsr_lambda}, incorporating the Font Style Reference (FSR) substantially enhances the model's ability to align with the target style, as evidenced by a higher DINO score.
-In contrast, the setting without FSR yields better sentence accuracy and normalized edit distance (NED) for two reasons: first, the task becomes simpler under single-condition generation; second, current OCR systems struggle to accurately parse highly stylized or ornate text produced when FSR is enabled.
-Furthermore, the improved spatial alignment observed with FSR arises because the reference image—drawn from the original—provides implicit spatial cues that facilitate more accurate placement of generated text relative to the ground truth layout.
+In contrast, the setting without FSR yields better Sen.~Acc and NED for two reasons: first, the task becomes simpler under single-condition generation; second, current OCR systems struggle to parse highly stylized text when FSR is enabled.
+Furthermore, the improved spatial score with FSR is driven by the fact that the reference image—cropped from the original—provides implicit spatial cues that facilitate accurate placement of generated text relative to the ground truth layout.

-\textbf{Text-Region Weighted Loss.} The bottom part of Table~\ref{tab:ablation_fsr_lambda} summarizes the analyze on the weight $\lambda$ in the text-region weighted loss.
-Since text typically occupies only a small portion of the image, setting $\lambda>0$ is essential to direct optimization toward glyph fidelity.
-Gradually increasing $\lambda$ leads to consistent improvements across Sen. Acc and NED metrics, confirming the benefit of emphasizing text regions during training.
-We observe that while $\lambda=10$ achieves the highest text accuracy, $\lambda = 5$ provides the optimal balance, maximizing Spatial and DINO scores—critical indicators of layout and style adherence.
-Thus, we set $\lambda = 5$ as it offers the best trade-off between accelerating text generation convergence and maintaining background fidelity.
+\textbf{Text-Region Weighted Loss.} Table~\ref{tab:ablation_fsr_lambda} also evaluates the impact of the weight $\lambda$ in the text-region weighted loss.
+Since text occupies only a small portion of the image, setting $\lambda > 0$ is essential to direct optimization toward glyph fidelity.
+Increasing $\lambda$ leads to consistent improvements in Sen.~Acc and NED, confirming the benefit of emphasizing text regions.
+While $\lambda = 10$ achieves the highest text accuracy, $\lambda = 5$ provides the optimal balance, maximizing spatial IoU and DINO scores—critical indicators of layout and style adherence.
+Thus, we set $\lambda = 5$ for the best trade-off between text convergence and background fidelity.